Serbu Super-Shorty

 The Serbu Super-Shorty is a compact, stockless, pump action shotgun chambered in 12-gauge (2 3/4 and 3").
 The basic architecture of most of the production models is based on the Mossberg Maverick 88 shotgun, with Mossberg 500 and Remington 870 receivers also available.
 The shotgun features a spring-loaded, folding foregrip.
-A 20-gauge model is available on special order.
+A 20-gauge model is also available on special order.

+Weapon Classification

-In the United States, the Super-Shorty is classified as an Any Other Weapon (AOW).
+In the United States, the Super-Shorty is classified as "Any Other Weapon (AOW).
 Civilian ownership transfers of the shotgun require a $5 tax stamp and registration as an AOW to be in compliance with the National Firearms Act.
 As the weapon is originally manufactured without a shoulder stock, it is considered a smooth-bore handgun, and thus an AOW, rather than a short-barrelled shotgun.
 The Super-Shorty has been sold to various foreign customers, including the King of Jordan, Abdullah II.

+History

+The Original Serbu Super-Shorty was first made by Mark Serbu for a friend in 1996 and was based on the body of a Mossberg 590.
+It officially became sold by Serbu's company the same year.

+Depiction in pop-culture

+The Super-Shorty had a number of pop-culture depictions in film and video games, appearing in the movies Bad Boys II, Terminator: Dark Fate, and the video game Payday: The Heist and Zombie Panic!: Source.

+2022 Discontinuation

 Serbu Firearms announced on its social media pages on June 7, 2022 that the Super-Shorty was officially discontinued due to it taking up too many resources from their main product lines for .50 caliber rifles.